RobertoRoos/sawIntuitiveResearchKitWiki/HeadSensor.md

   ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/head/daVinci-head-sensor-plug.jpg)

 You will then need to make a new cable to connect the da Vinci head sensor to the dVRK controllers.
-It will be a DB 25 female on the head sensor's end and a high density DB 15 male on the controller's end.
-The DB 15 male is designed to be connected to the `DOF 0` connector on the back of the dVRK controller (we provide examples of configuration files for the head sensor connected to `DOF 0`).
+It will be a DB 25 female on the head sensor's end and a high density HD 15 (aka DB 15) male on the controller's end.
+The HD 15 male is designed to be connected to the `DOF 1` connector on the back of the dVRK controller (we provide examples of configuration files for the head sensor connected to `DOF 1`).
 The wiring pin out is provided in the following formats
  * [PDF](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/head/daVinci-head-sensor-DB-25-to-DB-15.pdf)
  * [ods](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/head/daVinci-head-sensor-DB-25-to-DB-15.ods)